-A course of EECP therapy involves 35 consecutive one hour sessions.
-During an EECP clinic visit, a patient lies on a comfortable bed and has blood pressure-type cuffs wrapped around his or her calves and thighs.
-Cardiac monitoring wires are attached to the patient’s chest to record the heart beat, and then the EECP pumping console rapidly inflates and deflates the leg cuffs in time with the heart beat.
-Patients can listen to music, read or eben sleep during EECP therapy.
+A course of EECP therapy involves 35 consecutive one-hour sessions.
+During an EECP clinic visit, a patient lies on a comfortable bed and has blood pressure-type cuffs wrapped around his/her calves and thighs.
+Cardiac monitoring wires are attached to the patient’s chest to record the heartbeat, and then the EECP pumping console rapidly inflates and deflates the leg cuffs in time with the heartbeat.
+Patients can listen to music, read or even sleep during EECP therapy.
 The immediate result of this pumping is to dramatically improve blood flow back into the heart while simultaneously reducing the heart’s workload.

-After each EECP 1-hour session, patients return to their normal daily activities without limitations.
+After each EECP 1-hour session, patients may easily return to their normal daily activities without limitations.